-Amy Morin is a licensed clinical social worker, psychotherapist, and college psychology instructor.
+Amy Morin is a licensed clinical social worker, psychotherapist, and lecturer at Northeastern University in Boston, Massachusetts.

 Amy has worked as a psychotherapist since 2002.
 She's worked with children and teens, as well as their parents, teachers, and other caregivers on issues such as behavior problems and bullying.
 She diagnoses and treats mental health problems and teaches teens the skills they need to succeed.

 She has collaborated with many school departments on strategies to address behavior problems, bullying, and mental health issues in teens.
 She has taught parenting classes and provided one-on-one parent training to help parents address a variety of behavior problems and family issues.